mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 The biggest takeaway is that audit policy alone is not always enough.
 For directory object changes, object-level auditing must also be configured on the target OU or object.

-Identity monitoring becomes much stronger when policy configuration, scoped permissions, and event validation are all documented together.
+Identity monitoring becomes much stronger when policy configuration, scoped permissions, controlled identity actions, and event validation are all documented together.

 ---

 ## Outcome

-Lab 08 successfully implemented identity monitoring and auditing in the MRTG Active Directory environment.
+Lab 08 successfully implemented identity monitoring and auditing controls in the MRTG Active Directory environment.

 The lab confirmed:

+- A pre-lab checkpoint was created
+- The delegated administration baseline was reviewed
-- A dedicated auditing GPO was created
+- A dedicated auditing GPO was linked to the Domain Controllers OU
 - Advanced audit policy was configured for identity activity
 - Audit policy was applied and validated with `auditpol`
 - Object-level auditing was configured on `_MRTG/Users`
+- A controlled password reset was performed
+- A controlled user attribute change was performed
-- Delegated password reset activity generated Event ID `4724`
+- Event ID `4724` confirmed password reset auditing
-- User account change activity generated Event ID `4738`
+- Event ID `4738` confirmed user account change auditing
-- Directory object modification generated Event ID `5136`
+- Event ID `5136` confirmed directory service object modification auditing
-- Audit policy change activity generated Event ID `4719`
+- Event ID `4719` confirmed audit policy change auditing

-The environment now supports auditable identity operations and improved visibility into delegated administrative activity.
+The environment now has a stronger auditing foundation for delegated identity operations and future SIEM integration.

 ---